 Investor Name:

-(For existing investors) Cu irrent Account #
+(For existing investors) Curre nt Account #

 Mailing Address:

 City: State: Zip:

 Home Telephone:() Business Telephone:()

-I hereby acknowledge receipt of the Offering Circular of Wesleyan Impact Partners dated May 15, 2023 and the current Interest Rate Sheet.
-I represent that I am 18 years of age or older.
-I further represent that prior to receipt of the Offering Circular, I (or the organization on behalf of which I have authority to sign this form) was, and remains, one of the following: (i) an entity associated with a Wesleyan or Methodist Church connectional system; (ii) an entity which derives its origin from the Wesleyan Episcopal movement of the 18th century; (iii) a person who is a member of, contributor to, or participant in, a church with roots in the Wesleyan Episcopal movement, their connectional units, or any programs, activities or organizations constituting a part of or sharing a programmatic relationship with such church, or a family member of, or an entity controlled by, any such members, contributors or participants; or (iv) a successor in interest to any of the foregoing.
+2023 and the current Interest represent that prior to receipt have authority to sign this for with a Wesleyan or Methodis from the Wesleyan Episcopa contributor to, or participant i connectional units, or any proprogrammatic relationship wit such members, contributors of Rate Sheet.
+I represent the of the Offering Circular, arm) was, and remains, on the Church connectional systems are the term of the 18th connection of the 18th connection, a church with roots in the organs, activities or organish such church, or a family or participants; or (iv) a such hat I am 18 years of age or older.
+I furthe I (or the organization on behalf of which it e of the following: (i) an entity associated stem; (ii) an entity which derives its origin entury; (iii) a person who is a member of the Wesleyan Episcopal movement, their izations constituting a part of or sharing a member of, or an entity controlled by, any occessor in interest to any of the foregoing

-Please check the box if you have been by the Internal Revenue Service that you are П subject to backup withholding.
+Please check the box subject to backup with nternal Revenue Service that you are

-CERTIFICATION: Under the penalties of perjury, I certify that the social security number and the information regarding backup withholding on this form are true, correct, and complete.
+rify that the social security number and the are true, correct, and complete.

-Signature: Signature:
+Signature: Signatur re:

-FOR ADDITIONAL INFORMATION, PLEASE CALL THE ISSUER AT 1-800-862-8633.
+FOR ADDITIONAL INFORMA ATION, PLEASE CALL TH HE ISSUER AT 1-800-862-8633.

+APPENDIX B